GAwesomeBot/bot/README.md

 # GAwesomeBot

-*Welcome to GAwesomeBot, the community revival of AwesomeBot!
-This repo will be mostly focused on bug fixes rather than any sort of new features (especially music, get out if you're searching for that).*
+*Welcome to GAwesomeBot, the community revival of AwesomeBot!*
 The official GAwesomeBot instance, [GAwesomeBot](https://bot.gilbertgobbels.xyz), will always run the latest code from this repo.

 ## Contributing